vagmi/fluidium/README.txt

 - MenuExtra SSB/Embedded SSB : this is cruft i wanted to remove. i might re-add these features by rewriting them. anyone is welcome to fork me and add this if they miss it, but for now, I don't :|

-- custom window levels, opacity : this was dumb. do not want.

 - short url expansion/creation : I will re-add this very soon.

 - thumbnail-image-enhanced google search results : I will re-add this eventually.